 A/B testing involves the use of a controlled experiment where visitors are randomly allocated to different experiences to identify which, if any, design is statistically better at getting users to convert.
-Because visitors are allocated on a random basis to each variant, we can be confident that any statistically significant difference between the conversion rate of each experiences is due to the design, and not other external factors (e.g. source of traffic).
+Because visitors are allocated on a random basis to each variant, we can be confident that any statistically significant difference between the conversion rate of each experience is due to the design, and not other external factors (e.g. source of traffic).

 2. Why should you use A/B tests?

 A/B testing is a scientific method for optimising digital experiences and improving customer outcomes.
-The benefits of A/B testing include:

 - Improved content as you can test to see what type of content is most likely to make visitors stay on your site or app for longer.